yunfeixie233/TextArena/textarena/envs/README.md

 | `TowerOfHanoi-v0-hard`      |      `5`      |     `62`      |
 | `TowerOfHanoi-v0-extreme`   |      `7`      |    `254`      |

-**Wrapper Variants:** The following suffixes can be appended to the base IDs above to change the default observation wrappers
 | **Full Env-ID Format**          | **Default Wrappers**                                                         |
 |---------------------------------|------------------------------------------------------------------------------|
 | `TowerOfHanoi-v0-{...}`         | `[LLMObservationWrapper, ActionFormattingWrapper]`                           |